 - Testicular biopsy.
-This test involves removing samples from the testicle with a needle.
+This test involves removing samples from the testicle.
 It may be used if your semen analysis shows no sperm at all.
 The results of the testicular biopsy will tell if sperm production is normal.
-If it is, your problem is likely caused by a blockage or another problem with sperm transport.
+If it is, your problem may be caused by a blockage or another problem with sperm transport.

 - Anti-sperm antibody tests.
 These tests are used to check for immune cells (antibodies) that attack sperm and affect their ability to function.